-Zakouma's elephants were on the increase in 2017 for the first time in over a decade.
+Zakouma' s elephants were on the increase in 2017 for the first time in over a decade.
 The population surpassed 527 individuals, and 81 elephant calves under the age of three years old were counted.
 One elephant bull died close to the park's headquarters in September, and four old AK-47 bullets were found in the carcass, but it was unclear whether that was the cause of death.
 Additionally, four other carcasses were found of elephants that had died of natural causes, and the ivory was recovered.
 We concluded assisting the Ministry of Environment in establishing Chad's National Elephant Strategy and will be involved in the implementation of the strategy in areas managed by African Parks within Chad.
 Preparations for the historic rhino reintroduction to Zakouma, upon official request by His Excellency President Déby in 2015, were carried out throughout the year.
 This included the construction of the rhino sanctuary and holding bomas, as well as extending the rhino base airstrip for improved access and protection.
 A delegation made up of representatives from the South African Department of Environmental Affairs, South African National Parks, the Chadian Ministry of Environment and Fisheries and the South African Embassy in Chad visited the park in May to determine the suitability of Zakouma for rhinos.
-An MOU was subsequently signed in October between the Chadian Government and the South African Government to translocate a founder population of black rhinos in 2018; the species was last seen in Zakouma in the 1970s
+An MOU was subsequently signed in October between the Chadian Government and the South African Government to translocate a founder population of black rhinos in 2018; the species was last seen in Zakouma in the 1970s.

-One of Zakouma's bull elephants takes a slow drink at a watering hole. © Marcus Westberg followed by Garamba's Anti-Poaching Information Coordinator continuing the training and implementing an intelligence database in Zakouma.
-Five rangers completed a Basic Combat Tracking course in Akagera, in Rwanda; and nine rangers graduated from a Basic Field Ranger training course to supplement the Mamba and horse patrol teams.
-In total 76 rangers were employed, conducting 14,803 patrol man-days, and 111 arrests were made through the year.
+One of Zakouma's bull elephants takes a slow drink at a watering hole. © Marcus Westberg made through the year.
 Ranger equipment including uniforms, boots and tents, were purchased and received at the end of 2017.
 Support to the local environmental law enforcement officers, who are employees of the Government, continued with financial aid for patrols along the periphery of the park as well as patrols in the Bahr Salamat Game Reserve.
 Due to the terrain, horse patrols are an effective way to help monitor and patrol areas of the park, and three more horses were purchased to supplement the horse patrol teams, making it a complement of 40 horses in total.
-A consultant came to Zakouma in

-56 • THE PARKS | ZAKOUMA AFRICAN PARKS | ANNUAL REPORT 2017 • 57 patrols; as a result, new and improved saddles and saddle bags were designed and will be available in 2018.
+A consultant came to Zakouma in June to assess the equipment utilised by rangers for horse patrols; as a result, new and improved saddles and saddle bags were designed and will be available in 2018.

 Refresher ranger training continued, with the focus on medical and rifle training provided by a team from the US Embassy and supported by US-AFRICOM, who were on site in Zakouma.
-The park's Intelligence Officer received training in Garamba National Park in the DRC, poached in the
+The park's Intelligence Officer received training in Garamba National Park in the DRC, followed by Garamba's Anti-Poaching naintained elephants park since anuary 2016